Time seemingly stood still for much of the world at the onset of the coronavirus pandemic.

 Q Properties' new Dh8 billion gated development, Reem Hills, has been designed with enhanced greenery “to encourage its residents to indulge their senses”, the company said.

-As well as the man-made hill, the villa project will offer beach access, parkland, schools, mosques, a community centre and retail outlets.
+As well as the man-made hill, the villa project will offer access to the beach, parks, schools, mosques, a community centre and retail outlets.

 Al Hamra's Dh1 billion project will be built within the Al Hamra Village residential community that also has a shopping mall, yacht club and hotels.